brthrs/.github/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: '\U0001F4C7 User Story'
+name: "\U0001F4C7 User Story"
-about: 'Describe a feature or improvement as a user story.'
+about: "Describe a feature or improvement as a user story."
-title: 'As a [type of user], I want to [perform some task] so that I can [achieve some goal]'
+title: "As a [type of user], I want to [perform some task] so that I can [achieve some goal]"
 labels: enhancement
 assignees: ''